pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

       .. image:: images/img-opacity.jpg

+   .. method:: setName(name)

+      .. versionadded:: 1.16.0 Change the name field of any annotation type.
+For 'FileAttachment' and 'Text' annotations, this is the icon name, for 'Stamp' annotations the text in the stamp.
+The visual result (if any) depends on your PDF viewer.
+See also :ref:`mupdficons`.

+      :arg str name: the new name.

    .. method:: setRect(rect)

-      Changes the rectangle of an annotation.
+      Change the rectangle of an annotation.
 The annotation can be moved around and both sides of the rectangle can be independently scaled.
 However, the annotation appearance will never get rotated, flipped or sheared.

-      :arg rect: the new rectangle of the annotation (finite and not empty).
+      :arg rect_like rect: the new rectangle of the annotation (finite and not empty).
 E.g. using a value of ``annot.rect + (5, 5, 5, 5)`` will shift the annot position 5 pixels to the right and downwards.

-      :type rect: :ref:`Rect`

    .. method:: setBorder(border)

-      PDF only: Change border width and dashing properties.
+      Change border width and dashing properties.

       :arg dict border: a dictionary with keys ``"width"`` (*float*), ``"style"`` (*str*) and ``"dashes"`` (*sequence*).
 Omitted keys will leave the resp. property unchanged.
 To e.g. remove dashing use: ``"dashes": []``.
 If dashes is not an empty sequence, "style" will automatically set to "D" (dashed).

    .. method:: setFlags(flags)

       Changes the annotation flags.
-See :ref:`Annotation Flags` for possible values and use the ``|`` operator to combine several.
+Use the ``|`` operator to combine several.

       :arg int flags: an integer specifying the required flags.

    .. method:: setColors(d)

-      PDF only: Changes the "stroke" and "fill" colors for supported annotation types.
+      Changes the "stroke" and "fill" colors for supported annotation types.

       :arg dict d: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the ``colors`` property and then modify this dictionary as required.

-      .. note:: This method **does not work** for widget annotations, and results in a no-op with a warning message.
-Use :meth:`updateWidget` instead.
-Certain annotation types have no fill colors.
-In these cases this value is ignored and a warning is issued.
-FreeText annotations also require a special handling -- see :meth:`update`.

    .. index::
       pair: fontsize; Annot.update args